godotengine/godot-docs/classes/class_editorplugin.rst

 - :ref:`ScriptCreateDialog<class_ScriptCreateDialog>` **get_script_create_dialog** **(** **)**

 Gets the Editor's dialogue used for making scripts.

-Note that users can configure it before use.
+**Note:** Users can configure it before use.

 .. _class_EditorPlugin_method_get_state:

 - :ref:`Dictionary<class_Dictionary>` **get_state** **(** **)** virtual

-Get the state of your plugin editor.
+Gets the state of your plugin editor.
 This is used when saving the scene (so state is kept when opening it again) and for switching tabs (so state can be restored when the tab returns).

 .. _class_EditorPlugin_method_get_undo_redo:

 - :ref:`UndoRedo<class_UndoRedo>` **get_undo_redo** **(** **)**

-Get the undo/redo object.
+Gets the undo/redo object.
 Most actions in the editor can be undoable, so use this object to make sure this happens when it's worth it.

 .. _class_EditorPlugin_method_get_window_layout:

 - void **get_window_layout** **(** :ref:`ConfigFile<class_ConfigFile>` layout **)** virtual

-Get the GUI layout of the plugin.
+Gets the GUI layout of the plugin.
 This is used to save the project's editor layout when :ref:`queue_save_layout<class_EditorPlugin_method_queue_save_layout>` is called or the editor layout was changed(For example changing the position of a dock).

 .. _class_EditorPlugin_method_handles: